 At roughly 4:15pm plan to begin reviewing the code of your peers (your computer should receive a pop-up reminding you around this time).
 It's alright if you're not yet 100% done!
 This is a friendly and informal process.

-Open the code from a site you've created today in Atom, and its corresponding GitHub repository in the browser.
-Then, go to review the code of a pair across from you.
+Open the code from a site you've created today in your text editor.
+Then open the corresponding GitHub repository in the browser.
+Finally, review the code of a pair across from you.
 They will review yours.
 Look at their code and provide feedback on the following questions:

 Also, ask questions.
 Clarify areas you may not understand.
 Share ideas.
 Offer advice and perspective.
 Admire and support your peers.
 Embrace the opportunity to support and congratulate each other on completing your first day of code school!